Sitecore/jss/docs/data/routes/docs/nextjs/deploying-to-production/deployment-options/en.md

 ## Deployment options

 ### Vercel
 Vercel, the creators of Next.js, offer a deployment and hosting solution which is optimized for Next.js.
 They support all Next.js features out of the box, including incremental static site (re-)generation, hybrid rendering, and internationalization.
-Your application can be deployed direct from source control and will be optimized via Vercel's edge network and serverless functions.
+Your application can be deployed directly from source control and will be optimized via Vercel's edge network and serverless functions.

 * [Walkthrough: Deploying to Vercel](../vercel/en.md)
 * [Vercel deployment](https://nextjs.org/docs/deployment#vercel-recommended) (_Next.js Documentation_)